 This 6-pin connector is pretty new in the industry and because most people are still using the good old 3-pin XLR cable, we include a Wooden Camera A-Box in our LF kit to convert the 6-pin Lemo and allow you to use the more familiar XLR inputs.

 Wooden Camera A-Box for the Alexa Mini LF.

 The super 35 Alexa Mini has the same 2 channel line level input as the Mini LF, but there has always been one problem.
 When you just need a simple "scratch track" audio for reference in your edit, the only way to get it is by using the previously described method of running through a mic to line level converter.
 However, that can be a headache if you don't have room for mounting extra accessories - for example, if you are using the camera on a gimbal.

-Arri have addressed this issue in the LF version of the Alexa Mini and have integrated 2x built in microphones for recording reference audio.
+ARRI has addressed this issue in the Alexa Mini LF by including 2x built-in microphones for recording reference audio.
 The recording level on these internal microphones is fixed, with the left microphone (channel 3) using a +18dB higher gain than the right microphone (channel 4).
 This is to cover a larger range of audio levels.

 The internal microphones on the ARRI Alexa Mini LF.